Originally written back in 2017 while working for the LEGO-Inspired STEM organization, Play-Well TEKnologies.

 - Designers who create custom LEGO® Minifigures

-You can even make a living simply opening LEGO® kits to talk about them.
-Check out this next example:
+You can even make a living simply by opening LEGO® kits to talk about them.
+Check out the following example:

 Do you think you are still too young to get paid to play with LEGO®?

 Meet Evan, who started making videos of him playing with toys at 6.
-He now has been doing reviews about LEGO® sets and other toys on his channel EvanTubeHD for the past 5 years.
+He now has been doing reviews about LEGO® sets and other toys on his channel EvanTubeHD for the past decade.

 His little sister also has a channel called JillianTubeHD.